Torpex

-Torpex is a secondary explosive, 50% more powerful than TNT by mass.
+Torpex ("Torpedo explosive") is a secondary explosive, 50% more powerful than TNT by mass.
 Torpex comprises 42% RDX, 40% TNT and 18% powdered aluminium.
-It was used in the Second World War from late 1942, at which time some used the names Torpex and RDX interchangeably, much to the confusion of today's historical researchers.
-The name is short for torpedo explosive.
-Torpex proved to be particularly useful in underwater munitions because the aluminium component had the effect of making the explosive pulse last longer, which increased the destructive power.
-Besides torpedoes, naval mines, and depth charges, Torpex was only used in the Upkeep, Tallboy and Grand Slam bombs as well as the drones employed in Operation Aphrodite.
+It was used in the Second World War from late 1942, at which time some used the names Torpex and RDX interchangeably.
+Torpex proved to be particularly useful in underwater munitions because the aluminium component made the explosive pulse last longer, which increased the destructive power.
+Besides torpedoes, naval mines, and depth charges, Torpex was also used in the MC 500lb and 1000lb bombs, the 4000lb, 8000lb, and 12000lb "cookie" HC bombs and in the Upkeep, Tallboy and Grand Slam bombs as well as the drones employed in Operation Aphrodite.
 Torpex has long been superseded by H6 and Polymer-bonded explosive (PBX) compositions.
-It is therefore regarded as obsolete and Torpex is unlikely to be encountered except in old munitions or unexploded ordnance, although a notable exception to this is the Sting Ray lightweight torpedo, which as of October 2020 remains in service with the Royal Navy and several foreign militaries.
+It is regarded as obsolete and Torpex is unlikely to be encountered except in old munitions or unexploded ordnance, although a notable exception to this is the Sting Ray lightweight torpedo, which as of October 2020 remains in service with the Royal Navy and several foreign militaries.
 The German equivalent of Torpex was Trialen.